Obtain an IFA tax practising certificate

 What if I don't meet the educational entry requirements?

 Where your qualification does not meet our requirements you will need to take IFA Direct programme modules.
-IFA Direct is the new educational route to membership and obtaining a practising certificate.
+IFA Direct is our educational route to membership and obtaining a practising certificate.
 It enhances the student and member experience by giving you a broader and deeper understanding of key subject matters relevant to you as an accountant in or supporting small businesses.

-If you have any questions about the IFA Direct programme you can email our Education team at email@example.com or call on +44 (0)20 3567 5999 to find out more.
+If you have any questions about the IFA Direct education programme you can email our Education team at firstname.lastname@example.org or call on +44 (0)20 3567 5999 to find out more.

 Practising without a tax practising certificate